• Skip to primary navigation

 • Baking Soda - a bit of baking soda to give your cookies that delightfully chewy texture!

 • Flour - a bit more all-purpose flour than your standard recipe to keep the cookie shape.
-Another work-around for the spreading is to use 1 cup of bread flour with 1 ½ cups all-purpose flour.
+Another workaround for the spreading is to use 1 cup of bread flour with 1 ½ cups of all-purpose flour.

 • Chocolate Chips - pick your favorite brand and flavor!
-I'm a milk chocolate fan but also love to use semi-sweet chocolate chips.
+I'm a milk chocolate fan, but I also love to use semi-sweet chocolate chips.

-Note that molasses is available in many varieties.
-You will want light molasses ( also called first, mild, or sweet, and sometimes Barbados ).
-However, dark molasses ( also called full, robust, or second ) will work in a pinch.
+Note: molasses is available in many varieties.
+You will want light molasses (first, mild, sweet, and sometimes Barbados ).
+However, dark molasses (full, robust, or second ) will work in a pinch.

 I DO NOT suggest using blackstrap molasses.
 It will add a bitter flavor and is best used in savory recipes.

 This substitution assumes that you have molasses in your pantry.
-I've included many other notes for working with whatever you have available on hand!
+I've included many other notes for working with whatever you have available!

 Mix the Cookie Dough